DinoChiesa/ApigeeEdge-Java-WsSec-Signature/README.md

 Note the different classname: SOAPVerifier not SOAPSigner.

-This configuration uses the "compiled-in" .jks file, to sign a payload.
-Again, this is probably not what you want.
-See the notes above; specify the .jks in the same way as described there.
+This configuration uses parameters set into private variable, to verify a payload.
+See the notes above for a discussion of extracting those things from the Apigee Edge KVM.

 Note: This policy transforms the message.
 When using verification, the output of message.content will be stripped of the WS-Security header.